xatu-code/xatu-documentation/README.rst

-Template for the Read the Docs tutorial
+xatu Documentation
 =======================================

-This GitHub includes the documentation of rteh Xatu computational package
+This GitHub includes the documentation and tutorial for the Xatu computational package

 Read the tutorial here: